JohnZonneveld/johnzonneveld.github.io/about.md

 My name is John, have been working as an electrical technician and telecommunications technician.
 My career in the telecommunication ended as a Technical Consultant at KPN Zakelijke Markt (Bussiness Communications) in 2013 when I moved to the USA.
 In March 2020 I started my Software Engineering Bootcamp at Flatiron School.
 As of now I am in mod 4 working on my Rails/JS One Page Application project.
 If everything works out well I will be finished in February 2021.
+Meanwhile a few years later, had the problem of being certified but having 'no experience', so joined Revature as they offered training with a job guanrantee.
+Unfortunately was placed in a Pega Cohort (Low-/No-Code).
+After my training completed was more or less sold off to another company in the DFW area.
+That fairytale lasted for 4 years and 3 months, so back on the job search path again.

 ### More Information